-WHAT DO YOU consider the important financial ideas?
+WHAT DO YOU CONSIDER the most important financial ideas?
 No doubt we’d all come up with a different list—sometimes radically different—and what we deem important likely says a lot about how we handle our money.

 For my own list, I think less about practical financial concepts—things like indexing and asset location—and more about the big ideas that should guide our financial decision-making.
 Here are seven of those ideas, all of which heavily influence how I manage my own money: